rahul-srinivas08/Langchain_LLM/README.md

 -  Langchain loader , with different sorces of data tob load like URL, pdf, notion db and youtube.
 -  document text spliter with chunk size and overlap, on token, characters , header and other methods .
 -  vectorstore and embeddings. after splitting the documents are converted into embedding built-in  and stored as vectorstoredb. have built-in an  option and cloud platform
--  retrieval query response more relevant methods, like compression method, llm aid retrieval , mmr max marginal relevance.
+-  retrieval query response more relevant methods, like compression method, llm aid retrieval , mmr max marginal relevance and non vectorbasestore like tf idf svm retriver